keolo/population/README.md

 __Average Import Time (on my macbook pro): ~2s__

-[Importer](services/importer) is a Go service is used to concurrently extract, transform, and load data from two csv datasources (cbsa_to_msa.csv and zip_to_cbsa.csv) into an embeded key-value store (BoltDB) for later retrival.
+[Importer](services/importer) is a Go service used to concurrently extract, transform, and load data from two csv datasources (cbsa_to_msa.csv and zip_to_cbsa.csv) into an embeded key-value store (BoltDB) for later retrival.

-I wrote an originial brute force implementation in ruby which took around 30 minutes.
+I wrote an originial brute force implementation in ruby which took around 30 minutes in runtime.
 I then optimized the performance by using Golang with concurrency to take the runtime to around 2 seconds on my MacBook Pro.

+The import process results in a BoltDB database file size of only about 8MB.

 The importer persists data in the following schema: